This page contains the details of a technical writing project accepted for Season of Docs.

 - The Bot Docs

 Chat Bots are on the cutting edge of today’s technology.
 Huge overall growth rates in chat software and bots along with speech recognition and automation on the rise dictate the need for creating bot documentation that is easy to grasp and use.

 Having comprehensive and clear documentation becomes even more crucial, so the existing bots documentation needs to be made easier to access and navigate, should provide unified step-by-step instructions for each supported framework, and extensive examples.
 Also it should be tidied up to get rid of redundant and hard to understand information.

-The project’s goal is to bridge the knowledge gap and encourage new young developers to bring the benefits of cutting-edge technology to an excited audience.
+The project’s goal is to bridge the knowledge gap and encourage new, less experienced developers to bring the benefits of cutting-edge technology to an excited audience.
 This can be done by providing bot builders with a streamlined experience in developing their own bots in Rocket.Chat.
 This goal aims at making Rocket.Chat the preferred open source platform for these developers to innovate, create, and test their chatbot ideas on - regardless of the ultimate BOT deployment target.

 The following is a list of the most crucial issues related to bots documentation:

 - Non-intuitive and unfriendly general information about bots

 - Scattered and redundant sections related to bots architecture